Nikitaa19/Nikitaa19/README.md

 * 🌍  I'm based in India.
 * ✉️  You can contact me at [agarwalnikita064@gmail.com](mailto:agarwalnikita064@gmail.com )
-* 🧠  I'm learning Artificial Intelligence, Frontend and Cloud Computing.
+* 🧠  I'm learning Artificial Intelligence and Frontend.

 ### Skills